dignizio-usgs/MDWizard_Source/README.md

 - Updated help tips and default values.
 - Ability to load from a template XML file.
 - Auto import contact now works for all USGS personnel.
-- Updated ESRI ArcToolbox interfaceparameter configuration.
+- Updated ESRI ArcToolbox interface parameter configuration.
 - Updated Python routine to calculate Longitudinal and Latitudinal resolution.
 - Updated default values for EntityAttribute overview.
 - Dedicated link in ScienceBase where the tool can be downloaded.